Microphone blocker: Older hardware devices

 CTIA/AHJ is the de facto TRRS standard.
 OMTP was mostly used on older hardware devices.
 However, the old mobile phones have a 2.5 mm jack connectors socket and cannot be used with modern microphone blockers that are typically 3.5 mm, but old mobile phones are notorious for their low security of the hardware itself.
 If a CTIA headset is connected to a mobile phone with OMTP interface, the external microphone will stay active.
 There, internal microphone will only be active when holding the microphone key on the headset.
 A standard TCIA/AHJ TRRS microphone blocker cannot be used with OMTP socket hardware devices and it is recommended to test all microphone blockers to make sure they really work.

 Operation

 Microphone blockers disable the internal microphone by tricking the device into believing an external microphone is connected.
 A 3.5 mm microphone blocker with just TS channel is enough to disconnect the internal microphone, but most commercial microphone blockers have TRRS connections which in theory makes them headset blockers that in smartphones also disconnect the internal speaker in media player software because they will try to connect to the headphones, while ringtones, and alarms, will functioning as normal because they will use both the internal speaker and the external speaker(s).

 Successful operation of a microphone blocker depends on the internal scheme of the mobile device, which may fully block the microphone without possibility of recovering data, or just disregard the signal from internal microphone with the possibility of recording if needed.

-Issues

-Some devices allow internal and external microphone works simultaneously or may not recognize when an external microphone is connected.